zmx6999/fabric_tools/README.md

 (a)Download fabric_tools from https://github.com/zmx6999/fabric_tools

-(b)Copy init.sh in downloaded fabric_tools to each host of A,B,C,D,and then execute
+(b)Copy init.sh in downloaded fabric_tools to each host of A,B,C,D and execute
 ```
 ./init.sh 190116
 ```